WallMC/WallLauncher/README.md

 # WallMC
-A minecraft launcher for the people.
+A minecraft launcher for the people, Made in GTK3 and rust (against my own will)